 Decide on a platform

-If you decide to create a native product, then the development company will use the languages accepted by the targeted platform: Swift for iOS or Java for Android.
+If you decide to create native health apps, then the development company will use the languages accepted by the targeted platform: Swift for iOS or Java for Android.
 Their advantage is that they can interact with other services of the device, be it geolocation, microphone, or media files.

-Here are the main features of these two types of apps:
+Here are the main features of these two types of mHealth apps:

 When choosing the type of app to develop, you must determine your audience, the required features, and the capabilities of the contractors.

 Before launching a full-fledged startup, in our case health app, you need to test its viability.
 To do this, should you check an idea or create a basic version?
 Let’s learn more about our options.